qiskit-community/qiskit-experiments/docs/howtos/new_experimentdata.rst

 Discussion
 ----------

-This recipe is helpful for cases such as a lost connection during experiment execution, where the jobs may have finished running on the remote backends but the :class:`.ExperimentData` class returned upon completion of an experiment does not contain correct results.
+This guide is helpful for cases such as a lost connection during experiment execution, where the jobs may have finished running on the remote backends but the :class:`.ExperimentData` class returned upon completion of an experiment does not contain correct results.